Renovamen/oh-vue-icons/README.md

 **English** | [中文说明](README-CN.md)

-A [Vue](https://vuejs.org/) component for including inline SVG icons from different popular iconpacks easily.
-It is tree-shakable and allows only importing the used icons.
+A [Vue](https://vuejs.org/) component for including inline SVG icons from different popular icon packs easily.

+&nbsp;

+## Features

+- It's tree-shakable, which allows you to only import the used icons
+- Support Vue 2 and Vue 3
+- Support 15 popular icon packs, see [here](#supported-icon-packs)

+&nbsp;

+## Supported Icon Packs

 Now the following 15 icon packs are supported: